berkeley-deep-learning/cs294-131-f17/speakers.md

 Barret is a research scientist at Google Brain.
 Prior to Google Brain, Barret did his undergraduate at USC and worked on Natural Language Understanding.

+## Ross Girshick: The Past, Present, and Future of Object Detection

+### Abstract

+Object detection has rapidly transformed from a research area in which not much worked, to one that some people now consider solved.
+If it is solved, what's next?
+In this talk, I will cover the nuts and bolts of current state-of-the-art object detection systems (the “solution”), relate these ideas to classical methods, and share thoughts on the future of research in this and related areas.
+Perhaps unsurprisingly, I will argue against the view that object detection is a solved problem and instead provide evidence for how its challenges have shifted over time.
+This talk will cover recent work from Facebook AI Research (FAIR) on Feature Pyramid Networks and Mask R-CNN, which are state-of-the-art on the COCO Challenge Dataset.

+### Bio

+Ross Girshick is a research scientist at Facebook AI Research (FAIR), working on computer vision and machine learning.
+He received a PhD in computer science from the University of Chicago under the supervision of Pedro Felzenszwalb in 2012.
+Prior to joining FAIR, he completed a postdoc at the University of California, Berkeley, where he was advised by Jitendra Malik and Trevor Darrell, and he was a researcher at Microsoft Research, Redmond.
+His interests include instance-level object understanding and visual reasoning challenges that combine natural language processing with computer vision.
+He received the 2017 PAMI Young Researcher Award and is well-known for developing the R-CNN (Region-based Convolution Neural Network) approach to object detection.

 ## Percy Liang: Fighting Black Boxes, Adversaries, and Bugs in Deep Learning